 - Wash the Okra under running water.
 Dry them completely with towel.
 Trim tip and top of each piece of Okra.
 Cut okra lengthwise into 4 pieces or strips.

 - Heat oil on medium-high heat in a large Wok or Skillet.
-Add cut Okra, Turmeric, Salt and toss well.
-Stir gently with wooden spatula.
+Add cut Okra, Turmeric, Salt, and toss well.
+Stir gently with a wooden spatula.
 Cook Okra on high heat without stirring for 2 minutes.